7aitsev/ansible-tuto/step-12/README.md

 Roles add a bit of "magic" to Ansible: they assume a specific file organization.
 While there is a suggested layout regarding roles, you can organize things the way you want using includes.
-However, role's conventions help building modular playbooks, and housekeeping will be much simpler.
+However, role's conventions help to build modular playbooks, and housekeeping will be much simpler.
 Rubyists would call this "convention over configuration".

 The file layout for roles looks like this: